Naked mole-rat: Metabolism and respiration

 The naked mole-rat is well adapted to the limited availability of oxygen within the tunnels of its typical habitat.
 It has underdeveloped lungs and its hemoglobin has a high affinity for oxygen, increasing the efficiency of oxygen uptake.
 It has a very low respiration and metabolic rate for an animal of its size, about 70% that of a mouse, thus using oxygen minimally.
 In response to long periods of hunger, its metabolic rate can be reduced by up to 25 percent.

 The naked mole-rat survives for at least 5 hours in air that contains only 5% oxygen; it does not show any significant signs of distress and continues normal activity.
 It can live in an atmosphere of 80% CO_{2} and 20% oxygen.
 In zero-oxygen atmosphere, it can survive 18 minutes apparently without suffering any harm (but none survived a test of 30 minutes).
 During the anoxic period it loses consciousness, its heart rate drops from about 200 to 50 beats per minute, and breathing stops apart from sporadic breathing attempts.
 When deprived of oxygen, the animal uses fructose in its anaerobic glycolysis, producing lactic acid.
 This pathway is not inhibited by acidosis as happens with glycolysis of glucose.
 As of 2017, it was not known how the naked mole-rat survives acidosis without tissue damage.

 Thermoregulation

 The naked mole-rat does not regulate its body temperature in typical mammalian fashion.
 They are thermoconformers rather than thermoregulators in that, unlike other mammals, body temperature tracks ambient temperatures.
-However, it has also been claimed that "the Naked Mole-Rat has a distinct temperature and activity rhythm that is not coupled to environmental conditions."
 The relationship between oxygen consumption and ambient temperature switches from a typical poikilothermic pattern to a homeothermic mode when temperature is at 29 °C or higher.
 At lower temperatures, naked mole-rats can use behavioral thermoregulation.
 For example, cold naked mole-rats huddle together or seek shallow parts of the burrows that are warmed by the sun.
 Conversely, when they get too hot, naked mole-rats retreat to the deeper, cooler parts of the burrows.